docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-class.rst

 ******************
 ``Object``

-Collects the enumerated values that can be used in the :ref:`alignment <container-alignment>` and :ref:`alignchildren <container-alignchildren>` properties of controls and containers, and in the alignment property used to set a control's :ref:`titleLayout <control-object-titleLayout>` property.
+Collects the enumerated values that can be used in the :ref:`container-alignment` and :ref:`container-alignChildren` properties of controls and containers, and in the alignment property used to set a control's :ref:`controlobj-titlelayout` property.
 Read only.

 Use these constants to set the alignment.
 For example::